Cash Deposit Limit in Savings Account

-The Income Tax department and the Reserve Bank of India have certain rules and limits related to bank accounts.
-You should be aware of such rules to avoid any penalties or legal complications.
+According to the Income Tax department and the Reserve Bank of India, there are certain rules and regulations related to savings bank accounts.

 Cash deposit refers to depositing money manually into your account or through modes like money transfer or ATM.
 People often deposit money in banks to carry out transactions or to keep it safe.
 You can withdraw the money after depositing it and it will still be referred to as a cash deposit transaction.

-The cash deposit limit in a day is Rs.50,000.
+The cash deposit limit in a day is ₹50,000.
 You need to submit your PAN details for any transaction higher than this.
 You can submit the Form 60/61 if you don’t have a PAN card.
+Please Note:

 Now that we have learnt about the cash deposit limit in savings bank accounts, let’s look at the limits of some other common banking transactions -